 The idea of such a procedure can make men nervous and it sounds painful.
 But the biopsy usually causes just brief discomfort.
 You may notice some blood in your pee and there could be some light bleeding from your bottom.
 There can also be blood in your semen.
 This can last for several weeks.

 The sample will be sent to a lab, where they’ll be looked at under a microscope.
 It takes 3 days or so to get results back.
 If there’s cancer, you’ll be given something called a Gleason score.
-The higher your score, the more likely it is that your cancer will grow and spread quickly.
+The higher your score, the more likely it is that your cancer will grow and spread quickly, and the more aggressively it should be treated.

 Since biopsies can miss the cancerous parts of the prostate, sometimes a repeat is ordered to be sure.